|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Circumnavigation of Newfoundland Detailed Itinerary

-We meet in St. John’s, Newfoundland’s historic, vibrant capital.
-Picturesque and welcoming, it has been continuously inhabited since 1498, allowing it to boast the designation of North America’s oldest European settlement.
+Welcome to St. John’s - Newfoundland’s historic, vibrant capital.
+Picturesque and welcoming, with a world-famous harbor, St. John’s has been continually fished since 1498, allowing it to boast the designation of North America’s oldest European settlement.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide